fgiovannetti/lift/docs/_build/html/_sources/input.rst.txt

 2. Make sure your TEI header contains the minimal and recommended elements
 --------------------------------------------------------------------------

-Supplying only the minimal and recommended elements, your TEI header should look like the following:
+Supplying only the minimal and recommended elements, your TEI header should look like this:

 .. code-block:: xml